 Summer schools at the University of Limerick (UL) offer students a worthwhile learning, social and cultural experience.
-Students choose one of 16 options, as listed below.
+Students choose one of the options, as listed below.

 NEW FOR 2017

 - It is well established that regular physical activity has enormous health benefits.
 Conversely, sedentary lifestyle leads to increased morbidity and mortality yet an astounding number of individuals remain sedentary.